U.S. natgas futures beat sharp retreat, shed 10%

 Meanwhile, data from Refinitiv showed average gas output in the U.S. Lower 48 states rose to 94.5 billion cubic feet per day (bcfd) so far in April from 93.7 bcfd in March, down from December's monthly record of 96.3 bcfd.

-"Production levels are definitely the key focus in the near to medium term...
-While a production rebound is assured, the speed of that rebound is very much unknown, and the markets will really be watching that in the months to come," Abeln said.
+"Production levels are definitely the key focus in the near to medium term. ...
+While a production rebound is assured, the speed of that rebound is very much unknown, and the markets will really be watching that in the months to come," said John Abeln, an analyst with data provider Refinitiv.

-The International Monetary Fund on Tuesday slashed its forecast for global economic growth by nearly a full percentage point, citing Russia's invasion of Ukraine, and warning that inflation was now a "clear and present danger" for many countries, triggering concerns over demand and also weighing on crude prices.
+The International Monetary Fund on Tuesday slashed its forecast for global economic growth, citing Russia's invasion of Ukraine, and warning that inflation was now a "clear and present danger" for many countries, triggering concerns over demand and also weighing on crude prices.
 O/R

 Week ended Apr 15 (Forecast)